inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave1.md

 **User stories for the pieces**

 P3 - As a player, I want to see my piece/s on the board so i can plan my move.\
-P4 - As a player, I want to be able to select were to place my pieces at the start of the game.

 **How do we accomplish these user stories?**\
 **P1**\